-Course Overview Students will learn to conduct an advanced comprehensive history, physical, and psychological assessment of signs and symptoms, pathophysiologic changes, and psychosocial variations of the client across the lifespan.
+C Charles will be some to a conduct on a discount of a company benefit as the first of the first o Course Overview Students will learn to conduct an advanced comprehensive history, physical, and psychological assessment of signs and symptoms, pathophysiologic changes, and psychosocial variations of the client across the lifespan.
 Students will apply diagnostic reasoning in physical diagnosis and develop a differential diagnosis based on the health history and identified signs and symptoms.
-Hours 90-hours spread across the entire semester Emphasis The emphasis of the clinical experience is on methods of comprehensive data gathering, analysis and documentation of history, physical examinations, screening for common diseases, diagnostic procedures, and differential diagnosis Appropriate Settings Primary care offices (family practice or internal medicine) Pre-admission testing department (opportunities to history &amp; PE) affiliated with a hospital as an outpatient setting Hospitalist programs - care of inpatients on general medical floors Long term care or Assisted Living facilities Adult day health programs Outpatient Specialty Practice (OBGYN requires Track Coordinator approval) Potentially Appropriate Settings Urgent care
+Hours 90-hours spread across the entire semester For students admitted after January 1, 2024, 75 clinical hours will be required.
+Emphasis The emphasis of the clinical experience is on methods of comprehens gathering, analysis and documentation of history, physical examinations, screening for common diseases, diagnostic procedures, and differential diagnosis Appropriate Primary care offices (family practice or internal medicine) Settings Pre-admission testing department (opportunities to history & PE) affiliated with a hospital as an outpatient setting Hospitalist programs - care of inpatients on general medical floors Long term care or Assisted Living facilities Adult day health programs Outpatient Specialty Practice (OBGYN requires Track Coordinator approval) Potentially Urgent care Appropriate Settings

-\All "potentially appropriate settings" must be reviewed and approved by Track Coordinator.
+^{}All "potentially appropriate settings" must be reviewed and approved by Track Coordinator.